-Chancellor Beverly Davenport has asked Interim Provost and Senior Vice Chancellor John Zomchick and Interim Vice Chancellor for Research and Engagement Robert Nobles to coordinate the establishment of transdisciplinary research clusters at UT.
+Chancellor Beverly Davenport has asked Interim Provost and Senior Vice Chancellor John Zomchick and Interim Vice Chancellor for Research Robert Nobles to coordinate the establishment of transdisciplinary research clusters at UT.
 The chancellor’s initiative is intended to draw upon and enhance the university’s research strengths for the good of UT, the state of Tennessee, and society at large.
 This initiative is related to a national movement that enlists universities’ intellectual capital and research infrastructure in a campaign to address grand challenges faced by 21st-century global societies.

 The first effort in this initiative—a cluster in data sciences—is a good example of the kind of challenge the initiative is intended to address.
 Not only are data science, big data, artificial intelligence, and other scientific fields related to data the subjects of intense transdisciplinary activity throughout the world, but skills in data sciences are eagerly sought by employers.
 Building capacity in data science promises to have a positive effect on our goal of increasing funded research, capitalizing on our relationship with Oak Ridge National Laboratory, and producing graduates with sought-after skills.